David Bakhtiari: Professional career

 Following his rookie season, Bakhtiari worked significantly on his strength and continued to fight for his job at left tackle, prompting the Packers to move Bryan Bulaga to right tackle and have Bakhtiari at left.
 Later in the current Packers season, he was placed on the injury report for the game against the Miami Dolphins due to a back injury.
 He played in all 16 games of his sophomore season as well as the 2 playoff games.

 On September 13, 2016, the Green Bay Packers signed Bakhtiari to a four-year, $48 million contract extension that includes $16.7 million guaranteed and a $15 million signing bonus.

 On November 15, 2020, the Packers signed Bakhtiari to a four-year, $105.5 million contract extension that would make him the highest-paid offensive lineman in NFL history.
-On December 21, 2020, he was selected for the 2021 Pro Bowl.
-On December 31, 2020, Bakhtiari tore his ACL in practice and was ruled out for the remainder of the season.
+On December 21, he was selected for the 2021 Pro Bowl.
+On December 31, Bakhtiari tore his ACL in practice and was ruled out for the remainder of the season.
 He was placed on injured reserve two days later.
-On January 8, 2021, he made the 2020 All-Pro Team first-team.
+On January 8, 2021, Bakhtiari made the 2020 All-Pro Team first-team.

 Bakhtiari was placed on the reserve/physically unable to perform list to start the 2021 season, which meant he would miss at least the first six games.
 He was activated on November 10, 2021, ahead of the Packers' Week 10 game against the Seattle Seahawks.
 However, he was declared inactive for nearly every game of the remainder of the regular season.
 On January 9, 2022, ahead of the season finale against the Detroit Lions, the Packers declared Bakhtiari active for the first time since Week 16 of the previous season.
 Bakhtiari played 20 snaps in the first half before third-string left tackle Yosh Nijman relieved him for the remainder of the game.
 The Packers had a bye for the first-round of the playoffs with their conference-best 13–4 record, and played against the San Francisco 49ers in the Divisional Round.
 On the morning of the game, the Packers declared Bakhtiari inactive for the game, with starting right tackle Billy Turner replacing Bakhtiari at the left tackle spot after returning from injury.

-On December 2, 2022, the Packers announced Bakhtiari had to have an emergency appendectomy and would be forced to miss the Week 13 game of the 2022 season against the Chicago Bears.
+On December 2, 2022, the Packers announced Bakhtiari had to have an emergency appendectomy and would be forced to miss the team's Week 13 game against the Chicago Bears.

-Bahktiari was placed on injured reserve on September 28, 2023, with a knee injury.
+Bakhtiari was placed on injured reserve on September 28, 2023, with a knee injury.
 In October 2023, it was announced that he would miss the remainder of the 2023 season due to a surgery on his knee.

 On March 11, 2024, Bakhtiari was released by the Packers after 11 seasons.